-At this price, subscribing to the Play Submissions Helper should be a no-brainer.
+At this price, subscribing to the Play Submissions Helper is a no-brainer.

-(Assuming you’re a dedicated playwright who is really serious about seeing your work up on stage.)
+(Assuming you’re a dedicated playwright who is serious about seeing your work up on stage.)

 And if you don’t absolutely love the service?
 Then just take advantage of our…